Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 • Sharing premade diagnostic questions

-Third Space Learning has created diagnostic questions and free resources to support teachers’ intervention strategies that can be downloaded below.
-However, it is not enough to simply identify students’ misconceptions.
+Third Space Learning created diagnostic questions and free resources to support teachers’ intervention strategies that can be downloaded below.
+However, it is not enough to identify students’ misconceptions.
 Teachers need to develop the skills required to challenge and correct them.

 Free and premium diagnostic maths tests